-When we travel we’re always in search of something deliciously memorable and there’s few places better for travelers like us who are obsessed with Mexican food than Guadalajara.
+When we travel we’re always in search of something deliciously memorable and there’s few places better for Mexican food obsessed travelers like us than Guadalajara.

 Why You Should Travel To Guadalajara

-Home to mariachi music, charro culture (the Mexican equivalent of rodeo), and the iconic sombrero, Guadalajara is Mexico’s second largest city and the capital of Jalisco state.
-But it’s much more than shtick and entertainment -- Guadalajara is a city that has a genuine sense of place and is one of the premier metropolitan centers in Latin America.
+Home to mariachi music, charro culture (the Mexican equivalent of rodeo), and the iconic sombrero, Guadalajara is Mexico’s second largest city and the capital of the state of Jalisco.
+But it’s much more than shtick and entertainment -- Guadalajara has a genuine sense of place and is one of the premier metropolitan centers in Latin America.

-Since Guadalajara is historically home to ranchers, charros (aka gentlemen cowboys), and jimadores (or agave harvesters) working on tequila farms, the food here is by no means diet food.
-That being said, the local cuisine at Guadalajara is so outstanding, we stop counting calories when we visit.
+Since Jalisco is historically home to ranchers, charros (aka gentlemen cowboys), and jimadores (or agave harvesters) working on tequila farms, the local cuisine is by no means diet food.
+Even so the local Guadalajara food is so outstanding, we stop counting calories when we visit.

 Classic Dishes To Eat When You Travel To Guadalajara

 There are a lot of variation to birria.
 It can be served as a stew or in tortillas as tacos and you’ll find a variety of different spices and sauces used.
-The most traditional way to make birria is to make a heavily-spiced rub as well as a three-chile paste -- using cascabel, guajillo, and ancho chiles -- and then cook and cook and cook the meat until it’s tender.
+The most traditional way to make birria is to coat the meat in a spice rub and a chile paste -- using cascabel, guajillo, and ancho chiles -- then slow cooking the meat until it’s tender.

-You should know there’s an ongoing debate on what type of meat – goat, lamb, or beef – is best for making birria, and we say the best way to weigh in on that debate is to try them all for yourself!
+There’s an ongoing debate on what type of meat – goat, lamb, or beef – is best for making birria.
+We say the best way to weigh in on that debate is to try them all for yourself!

-Seeing as tequila hails from the Jalisco region of Mexico, it would be sacrilegious not to include the local cocktail known as the cantarito.
+Tequila hails from the region of Jalisco so it would be sacrilegious not to include the local tequila cocktail known as the Cantarito.
 A medley of lime, lemon, orange, and grapefruit juices and tequila, this classic Mexican cocktail is the perfect way to wind down (or up) after a long day exploring Guadalajara.

-Oh, and, yes, there is a difference between the cantarito and a classic margarita.
-Unlike the margarita’s classic trilogy of tequila, lime juice, and agave, the cantarito uses juices from different varieties of citrus fruit and is also topped off with soda for a bubbly finish.
-To spot the cantarito in the streets of Guadalajara, look for stands mixing a drink in the telltale traditional hand-painted clay cups.
+And, yes, there is a difference between the Cantarito and a classic margarita.
+While the margarita includes the iconic trilogy of tequila, lime juice, and agave or triple sec, the Cantarito has citrus juice and is topped with bubbly water.
+To find the Cantarito when you travel to Jalisco, look for stands mixing a drink in the telltale traditional hand-painted clay cups.

 Carne En Su Jugo